Celebrating the Best in Fiction and Nonfiction Graphic Novels

 Graphic novels rely on images and words to tell contemporary stories.
 While the text tells one piece of the story and the art tells another piece of the story, collectively they tell an entire story.
 The Excellence in Graphic Literature Awards was started in 2017 to honor the best and brightest graphic novel titles published in a calendar year.

 Pop Culture Classroom is proud to honor the world-class creators of this art form through the Excellence in Graphic Literature Awards.
 This awards program is directly connected to our mission to inspire a love of learning, increase literacy, celebrate diversity and build community through the tools of popular culture and the power of self-expression.

 About The Excellence In Graphic Literature Awards

-Pop Culture Classroom and Denver Pop Culture Con are excited to announce the second year of the Excellence in Graphic Literature Awards.
+Pop Culture Classroom and Denver Pop Culture Con are excited to announce the third year of the Excellence in Graphic Literature Awards.

 Our Advisory Board and Juries are composed of diverse, experienced and informed professionals that span the publishing, library, and education industries.
 These team members will select the best in graphic literature through a clearly defined and transparent process.

-We are now accepting submissions for any and all book-length works published during the calendar year of 2018, regardless of publisher size.
+Starting in Fall of 2019, we will be accepting submissions for any and all book-length works published during the calendar year of 2019, regardless of publisher size.
 Individuals, creative teams, editors, agents, and publishers are all welcome to submit their titles for consideration.